Advice for Vacationing by Car With Your Dog

-If you plan to travel with your dog, there are several things you need to do to make sure you are giving him the best possible level of care.
+If you plan to take road trips with your dog, there are some important things you need to know about how to keep him safe.

 - nurturing and

 all play important roles in your dog's safety, so you must pay attention to all of them regularly.